Council will make every effort to ensure disruptions to traffic, businesses, pedestrians and residents are minimised during works.

 Temporary Road Closures

 Civil works associated with the Newcastle 500 and Council renewal works have prompted traffic alterations in Newcastle East.
 These will change as work progresses.
 Parking in affected areas may be impacted for the duration of the works.
-Detailed updates are provided in Supercars Australia's Build Notices, which are posted on our Newcastle 500 'Infrastructure and Build Notices' page
+Detailed updates of short-term closures and changes are provided in Supercars Australia's Build Notices, which are posted on our Newcastle 500 East End Renewal page

-- Nobbys Road and Parnell Place are open only to one-way traffic.
+- Nobbys Road and Parnell Place are open only to one-way traffic but temporary road closures should be expected during work hours.
 Access to Fort Drive is still available

 - One-way traffic direction has been reversed along Fort Drive